 - Lead counsel in multi-million dollar contract dispute regarding the need for repairs to two dam projects in Maine.
 Case settled after motions practice.
 FPL Energy Maine Hydro LLC v.
 Great Lakes Hydro America, LLC et al., (CA No. CV-12-266) (Me Sup.
 Ct.).

-Allocation of Environmental Liability and Cost
+Allocation and Mediation Environmental Liability and Cost

 Representative litigation matters include: